jared-christensen/AWS-SAML-Signin-Beautifier/tampermonkey/README.md

 # AWS-SAML-Signin-Beautifier

-A Tampermonkey script to improve the AWS SAML sign-in page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.
+A Tampermonkey script to improve the AWS SAML Signin page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.

 ## What This Script Does